Cats may not weep, listen to sad songs on repeat, or polish off pints of ice cream – but that doesn’t mean they don’t feel sadness.

 To help your cat overcome depression, start with enrichment.

 Providing new cat toys and games, installing a new window perch or cat tree, or building a “catio” can provide stimulation to help alleviate sadness.
 Remember to dedicate time to play and grooming, too, because bonding activities can decrease stress and allow your cat to rediscover happiness.
+Other options include synthetic cat pheromones and cat-safe food supplements.

 If your cat is still refusing to eat or interact, or showing other signs of sadness, your veterinarian may recommend an antidepressant.